Which one is better for your Business? Find out Now!

 Ultimately, it all depends on the nature of your business.

 When you build a mobile site, you just focus on creating one UI that appeals to all users across a variety of devices.
-You need not worry about the different user guidelines for Android, iOS, Windows or Blackberry users.
+You need not worry about the different user guidelines for Android, iOS, Windows, or Blackberry users.

 All users irrespective of their mobile OS see a consistent view of your site.
 This saves both money and time.

 Building a decent app is expensive.
-So, if you’re a startup who has limited funds, instead of embarrassing your business with a poorly designed app, opt for a mobile website for a lower cost.
+So, if you’re a startup that has limited funds, instead of embarrassing your business with a poorly designed app, opt for a mobile website for a lower cost.
 Once you have built a steady revenue stream, you can then provide your customers with an efficient mobile app.

 In spite of all these advantages, we believe that native apps are essential for your business to succeed in the long run.